daysleeperx/Piccolo/README.md

    Name of output file : test_melody
 ```

-Afterwards the user will be presented with the music generator choice and corresponding options
+Afterwards the user will be presented with the music generator choice and corresponding options.
 ```
 ?
 Choose generator type ...
 > Markov Chain